 This KitchenAid pizza dough has been made by thousands and become their go to pizza dough recipe!
 It turns out perfectly every time in the stand mixer.

-We make a lot of pizzas in our house.
-In fact, we make them so often that we have had the opportunity to totally refine our dough making process since the last time we posted a recipe.
-When we received a KitchenAid stand mixer for Christmas in 2010, we started comparing our old stand-by recipe with the food processor versus one with a stand mixer.
-And this KitchenAid pizza dough recipe was born!
+Why we love this recipe: When we received a KitchenAid stand mixer for Christmas years ago, we started comparing dough made with a stand mixer to our food processor pizza dough method.
+This KitchenAid pizza dough recipe was born!
 Since we first posted this recipe, it’s been made by thousands of people around the world and become their go to pizza dough.
 Keep reading for the recipe!

 dough2